-During the current years ended September 30, 2016 and September 30, 2015, the Company was only engaged in mineral exploration and all exploration activities were undertaken in Canada.
-Consequently, segmented information is not presented in these financial statements.
+During the current years ended September 30, 2017 and September 30, 2016, the Company was engaged in mineral exploration and all exploration activities were undertaken in either Canada and/or the United States.
+Activities undertaken in both countries were similar in nature; consequently, segmented information is not presented in these financial statements.